 What Are the Other Different Types of Knots?

 There are hundreds of types of knots.
 Many of these knots work well for attaching two pieces of paracord together or for binding paracord to another object.
 These knots are not paracord-specific but can come in handy when you are making a trap, shelter, snare, or tying something down.

 The Square Knot

-The figure eight knot is one of the simplest and strongest knots.
-People use a figure eight knot without even noticing that they are doing it.
+The figure-eight knot is one of the simplest and strongest knots.
+People use a figure-eight knot without even noticing that they are doing it.
 It is one of the first knots you learn as a child.
-Square knots are excellent for ending a rope, for attaching carabiners while climbing, and for using as a foothold.
+Square knots are excellent for ending a rope, attaching carabiners while climbing, and using as a foothold.
 Unfortunately, this knot winds up very tight and can be difficult to get undone.

 The Sheet Bend